morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

    - c) Repeat steps a and b for each fastener.

 2) Retrieve the fitted sheet or flat sheet.
-   * a) Hold one of the four corners of the sheet.
+   - a) Hold one of the four corners of the sheet.
-   * b) Pull the corner towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.
+   - b) Pull the corner towards its matching corner of the mattress and tuck it tightly under that corner of the mattress.
-   * c) Repeat steps a and b for each of the other corners.
+   - c) Repeat steps a and b for each of the other corners.

 3) Obtain the top sheet and repeat the tasks outlined in  for the top sheet.
-   <p>If required, apply pressure to any creases on the top sheet by placing the palm of your hand on a creased area and exert              a force suitable to remove the creases; next, examine each corner of the top sheet to ensure they are correctly tightly under
+   If required, apply pressure to any creases on the top sheet by placing the palm of your hand on a creased area and exert a force suitable to remove the creases; next, examine each corner of the top sheet to ensure they are correctly tightly under the mattress.
-   the mattress.

 4) Locate the duvet and the duvet cover to enable you to make the fitted duvet.
    - a) Place the duvet into the duvet cover.